-Under the law, no one is required to disclose a cancer diagnosis.
-However, if an individual is trying to access protection under the American Disabilities Act of 1990 (ADA) or the Family and Medical Leave Act of 1993 (FMLA), employers may need to obtain some information about the person's medical condition so that they can certify that he or she is eligible for those protections.
+Typically, employees are not required to disclose a cancer diagnosis.
+However, if an individual is trying to access protection under the American Disabilities Act of 1990 (ADA) or the Family and Medical Leave Act of 1993 (FMLA), employers may need to obtain some information about the person's medical condition so that they can certify that they are eligible for those protections.